dc441905/dc441905.github.io/next-meet.md

 Our speaker will be:

-*  Ben Folland, with their talk "Beacon Harvest: Conquering Cobalt Strike at Scale"
+*  Eya Meddeb, with their talk "Ethical AI for Business : Practical guidelines to build Ethical AI"